Beginner• 15 minutes

 )

-• 🤖 Agentic Intelligence: Multiple AI agents collaborate to select the best strategy
+• Agentic Intelligence: Multiple AI agents collaborate to select the best optimization strategy

-• 📖 Expository Intelligence: Get explanations of optimization decisions (levels 0-5)
+• Interpretable Intelligence: Get explanations of optimization decisions (levels 0-5 for detail)

 Step 5: Real-World Example